Nurmes: Geography

-Nurmes is located in Finnish Karelia on the shore of lake Pielinen, next to the counties of Kainuu and Northern Savonia.
+Nurmes is located in Finnish Karelia on the shore of lake Pielinen, next to the counties of Kainuu and North Savo.
 The nearest major cities by road are Kuopio (128 km), Joensuu (127 km) and Kajaani (113 km) where the nearest airports are located.
 The railway from Nurmes to Joensuu is 160 km and runs through Lieksa.
-Helsinki is 518 kilometers by road and can be reached by rail by changing from train from Joensuu.
+Helsinki is 518 kilometers by road and can be reached by rail by changing trains in Joensuu.
 Nurmes is close to Tahko Tourist Center (93 km), Vuokatti Ski Resort (88 km), Koli National Park (78 km), Tiilikkajärvi National Park (56 km) and Hiidenportti National Park (44 km).